-3. A Report of Calibration Number (DG) shall be obtained from the Radiation Interactions and Dosimetry Group office (245/C229) and entered into the laboratory notebook prior to beginning the calibration of a source.
+3. A Report of Calibration Number (DG) shall be obtained from the Dosimetry Group office (245/C216) or Radiation Physics Division office (245/C229), and entered into the laboratory notebook prior to beginning the calibration of a source.

 Environmental Conditions - Prior to taking any measurements, the temperature in the calibration laboratory (245/B145) is recorded.
 In order to proceed with the calibration, the temperature must be within the range (22 ± 4) °C. A lookup table, which explicitly shows the conversion of the temperature displayed by the thermometer to the actual temperature of the laboratory (taking into account the calibration coefficient for the thermometer) located below the thermometer, shall be used to verify that the actual temperature falls within the acceptable range for the calibration to proceed.